Acetylacetone: Preparation

-A second synthesis involves the base-catalyzed condensation of acetone and ethyl acetate, followed by acidification:
+A second synthesis involves the base-catalyzed condensation (e.g., by sodium ethoxide CH3CH2O-Na+) of acetone and ethyl acetate, followed by acidification of the sodium acetylacetonate (e.g., by hydrogen chloride HCl):

 Because of the ease of these syntheses, many analogues of acetylacetonates are known.
-Some examples include benzoylacetone, dibenzoylmethane (dbaH) and tert-butyl analogue tetramethyl-3,5-heptanedione.
+Some examples are benzoylacetone, dibenzoylmethane and tert-butyl analogue 2,2,6,6-tetramethyl-3,5-heptanedione.
 Trifluoroacetylacetone and hexafluoroacetylacetonate are also used to generate volatile metal complexes.

 Reactions

 Condensations

-Acetylacetone is a versatile bifunctional precursor to heterocycles because both keto groups undergo condensation.
-Hydrazine reacts to produce pyrazoles.
-Urea gives pyrimidines.
-Condensation with two aryl- and alkylamines to gives NacNacs, wherein the oxygen atoms in acetylacetone are replaced by NR (R = aryl, alkyl).
+Acetylacetone is a versatile bifunctional precursor to heterocycles because both keto groups may undergo condensation.
+For example, condensation with hydrazine produces pyrazoles while condensation with urea provides pyrimidines.
+Condensation with two aryl- or alkylamines gives NacNacs, wherein the oxygen atoms in acetylacetone are replaced by NR (R = aryl, alkyl).

 Coordination chemistry

 Sodium acetylacetonate, Na(acac), is the precursor to many acetylacetonate complexes.
 A general method of synthesis is to treat a metal salt with acetylacetone in the presence of a base:

 Both oxygen atoms bind to the metal to form a six-membered chelate ring.
 In some cases the chelate effect is so strong that no added base is needed to form the complex.